trrapp12/calculator/README.md

 <br/>
 <br/>

-###This is WIP.
-To see the finished project go to [Refactored Calculator](https://github.com/trrapp12-ironyard/refactored-calculator):
+###This is the v 1.0.0. of my project.
+See the refactored v.
+2.0.0 at [Refactored Calculator](https://github.com/trrapp12-ironyard/refactored-calculator):
 ---

 ###Partial project published at: